VBAndCs/sVB-Small-Visual-Basic/Readme.md

 10. If you want something easier, you can change the Button and ToggleButton appearenace by setting the Flat property to True.
 This will help you use theem as a toolbar buttons by butting a label under them, as you can see in the ` Toggle Buttons` app in the samples folder.

-Now we can announce sVB as a mature productive disktop programming language, and tou can use it to build interesting apps.
+Now we can announce sVB as a mature productive desktop programming language, and you can use it to build interesting apps.
 Have fun.

 # Small Visual Basic (sVB):
 sVB is an evolved version of Microsoft Small Basic with a small WinForms library and a graphics form designer.